sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 * `Add` becomes `AddAsync` and returns a `Task`.
 * `GetSubsets` and `GetSupersets` return `IAsyncEnumerable<TValue>`
 * The comparer constructor parameter is not optional.
-This is because the
-* unsuitability of default comparer for anything involving persistence.
+This is because the unsuitability of default comparer for anything involving persistence - the "arbitrary but consistent decision" it makes when collisions occur will not necessarily be the same across runs.
 * The default root node is a new implmentation of a type that just stores things in memory.
 Again, this trie implementation is really intended for custom node implementations, but there's no actual problem with just keeping